LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         ![action secrets screen](img/gh-actions-secrets.png){width="700"}
         {align="center"}

 1. Take a calming breath.
 This next part requires care.
 Once you enter and save a secret value, you will not be able to view what you just entered.
 If you make a mistake, the actions you take in the next sections will fail.
 So collect the list of information you've gathered so it's handy and make up a password for the MATCH_PASSWORD.
-Refer to the GIF below to see the process.
 1. For each of the following secrets, tap on the green button at the top right labeled "New repository secret", then add the name of the secret, along with the value you recorded for it:
     * `TEAMID`
     * `FASTLANE_KEY_ID`